 12 Jazz Etudes Based on Popular Standards

-This product comes complete with: Soloist part, Piano Score with solo analysis score (in the back portion), Audio performance and rhythm section backing tracks (piano, guitar, bass and drums).
+The product comes complete with the Soloist part, Piano Score with solo analysis score (in the back portion).
+Audio performance with a rhythm section backing tracks (piano, guitar, bass, and drums).

 ETUDES for Book 1:

 1. Anyone for Tea? (based on “Tea for Two”)

 2. ‘Cause I need You (based on “If I Had You”)

 4. Red & Gold (based on “Autumn Leaves”)

 5. Bye, Bye Birdie (based on “Bye, Bye Blackbird”)

 6. Where’s Bill? (based on “Won’t You Come Home Bill Bailey”)

 Book 2 in this series